practicalli/clojure/simple-projects/encode-decode/clacks.md

 ![Terry Pratchett - The Clacks Alphabet](/images/terry-pratchett-clacks-alphabet.png)

 ## Create a project
-Use `clj-new` to create a Clojure deps.edn project
+Use [Clojure CLI tools and clj-new](/clojure-tools/install/install-clojure.html#clojure-cli-tools-common-aliases) to create a new Clojure project.

 ```shell
 clojure -A:new app practicalli/clacks-messenger